aarijjan/Interdisciplinary-Project---Social-Responsibility---Open-Term-Archive/README.md

 ## Getting started

-For getting familiar with the OTA and their methodology you can visit their documentation here:
+To get familiar with the OTA and their methodology you can visit their documentation here:

 https://docs.opentermsarchive.org/